shaovoon/simple_opengl/README.md

-# simple_opengl
+# Simple Opengl
 Simple OpenGL Project for Emscripten bug report

 ## The bug

-The OpenGL 2.0 project is made to reproduce the problem.
+The OpenGL 2.0 project showing a rotating quad is made to reproduce the problem.
 It works perfectly on VC++ and Windows.
 To run the exe on windows, copy the SDL2.dll to exe folder.

 There is a problem with the latest Emscripten calling the render function.
 The 1st OpenGL call in the render function has this "GLctx is undefined" error in javascript on Chrome and Firefox.